 Extension Master GardenerSM volunteers (EMGVs) had long dreamed of creating a teaching garden where the public could visit and learn.
-For years, EMGVs had maintained demonstration gardens on borrowed sites around Asheville.
-Then in 2015, they learned that the Extension office was moving to 49 Mt.
-Carmel Road—a location that offered the land and space EMGVs needed to plan and develop a dedicated, on-site teaching garden.
+Then in 2015, they learned the Extension office was moving from downtown Asheville to 49 Mt.
+Carmel Road—a location that offered the land and space needed to plan and develop a dedicated, on-site teaching garden.

 What Will I See When I Visit?